 Pack no more than you would want to carry yourself: 15kg is the limit for the trek and the muleteers (and mules) will not take kindly to heavy bags.
 Any extra weight such as spare clothes etc can be left at the hotel before you head for trek.

 A daysack is worn at all times during the trek.
 The content of this is mandatory and should include: a fleece (if we take a break later in the day when it has cooled down or weather changes), lightweight waterproofs (primarily to act as wind protection), sufficient water for the day, snacks, camera equipment, personal medication and a head torch.

 How much should my daysack weigh?
 What size does that equate to?

 Your daysack should weigh no more then 3 – 4 kg and a pack of around 30L capacity will more than suffice.
 This rucksack can be filled to brim with extra stuff when you check in at the airport.
 It is important that this bag has an adjustable waist belt to transfer the weight of your daily load onto your hips and from here onto your legs so that your strongest muscles do most of the carrying.
-It’s importance to go as light as possible as weight makes a huge difference at altitude.
+It’s important to go as light as possible as weight makes a huge difference at altitude.
 You will be carrying your daysack so think twice before putting too many hipflasks in.